PPBDS/tutorial.helpers/vignettes/details.md

 tutorials/[^/]*/(?!(data|images|.*Rmd))
 ````

-This excludes everything in any subdirectory of the tutorials directory except an `images` directory (a file named images would also be included) or a `data` directory or a file suffixed with ".Rmd".
+This excludes everything in any subdirectory of the tutorials directory except an `images` directory (a file named images would also be included) or a `data` directory or a file suffixed with `.Rmd`.

-This entire document is in Perl-like Regex.
-The only significant difference from Perl in this document is that "/" do not need to be escaped with a "\".
-The regex below, in plain English, matches (and so excludes) a path which begins with the characters "tutorials/"", and after those has any number (*) of characters except a "/" ([^/]), and after those has a "/", and after those does not have (?!...) either the characters "images" or (|) any number (*) of any character (.) followed by the characters "Rmd".
-If we used .* instead of defining the character class in [^/]*, the regex would evaluate the negative lookahead after the last "/" in the path.
-The files within the images directory would then be excluded, because they do neither the characters "images" or a string ending in "Rmd" after their last "/".

 ## Adding more libraries